d-ries/linux-essentials/03_commandline/02_lab.md

 ?>We see that Linus has a challenge to put the URL right in his command.
 It would be easier for him if he could just paste the link in the prompt.
 If he wants to do that, he is obliged to use SSH.

+## Downloading the file from a SSH connection

-The procedure would be als follows:
+The procedure via SSH would be als follows:

 *First we need to get the IP adres of the server.
 We type `ip a` and look for the IP address of our network interface (ens33)
 ```bash